kyl3song/kyl3song.github.io/_posts/DFIR/2022-07-04-Phone Scam Series VoIP Gateway Forensics.md

   <img src="https://i.imgur.com/hAMOvQE.png" alt="image"/>
 </p>

-And in early 2022, scammers have started to use USB modems with SIM cards because it is harder to supply the device after massive crack down on VoIP Gateways by the police and getting harder to import through the customs as well.
+And in early 2022, scammers have started to use USB modems with SIM cards because it is harder to supply the gateways after massive crackdown by the police and getting harder to import through the customs as well.

 <p align="center">
   <img src="https://i.imgur.com/Z7OWlB0.png" alt="image"/>